GM to test flat-proof airless tires on Michigan roads

 GM and Michelin are aiming to introduce the new airless tires on mass-market passenger vehicles by 2024.

 GM and Michelin will begin later this year real-world testing of their prototype airless tire, dubbed Uptis, on a Michigan-based test fleet of Chevrolet Bolt EVs.
-General Motors
+The Detroit News

 "General Motors is excited about the possibilities that Uptis presents, and we are thrilled to collaborate with Michelin on this breakthrough technology," said Steve Kiefer, GM’s senior vice president of global purchasing and supply chain, in a statement.
 "Uptis is an ideal fit for propelling the automotive industry into the future and a great example of how our customers benefit when we collaborate and innovate with our supplier partners."